 Ideally, you want no LEDs or any artificial light on in the house past sundown.
 Most modern lighting omits high levels of blue light.
 Blue light is what triggers the brain into thinking that its day time so your body won't secrete adequate melatonin.

 Tungsten lights are fine, candles are better (and romantic).

 If you are using screens at night you can get blue light-blocking software like Iris which is fantastic.
 If you have an iPhone and want to go full nerd you can use this hack to cut all blue light from the screen and make it completely red.

-Brain Dump - If you struggle with sleep because of an overactive mind try journaling before bed.
-Anything that's whirling around in your mind or that to-do list, get it out on paper so it's not occupying space in your mind.
+If you struggle with sleep because of an overactive mind try journaling before bed.
+Anything that's whirling around in your mind or that to-do list, get it out on paper so it's not occupying space.

 Your body and your skin will love you for it!

 Before bed skin ritual

 Always remember to cleanse before bed removing any makeup or pollutants from the day.
 Elemental Cleanser is designed to do both without stripping your skin of its natural oils whilst nourishing and protecting your skin barrier.

 After cleansing apply Clean Collagen and let it work its magic overnight combining with your body’s natural regenerative process.

 When you wake, hydrate!
 Coffee should not be your first fluid of the day.
 Drink anywhere from 1 glass to 1 litre of filtered water, your skin will thank you.